 There are two scenarios where Virtual DataPort stores data in a database:

-- When performing a data movement.
-The section Data Movement explain what data movement is.
+When performing a data movement.
+The section Data Movement explains what data movement is.

 By default, to store data in a database, Virtual DataPort executes the

 INSERT to store each row.
 It uses techniques that

 speed up the process of executing these statements (e.g. it uses

 Most of the databases provide a proprietary interface to load big

 amounts of data.
 These interfaces allow to insert data much faster than

 INSERT statements and Virtual DataPort is capable of

 using it for the majority of databases.

 When Virtual DataPort executes a query that involves using one of these interfaces, it writes the data into a temporary text file and then, it uses this interface to transfer this file to the database and deletes the file.